STAT545-UBC-hw-2018-19/hw07-rasiimwe/README.md

 For Developers
 --------------

-nplots is based on the ggplots2 and was developed to provide plot generation functions without a user worrying about the details of [The Grammar of Graphics](http://amzn.to/2ef1eWp).
+nplots is based on the ggplots2 pacakge and was developed to provide plot generation functions without a user worrying about the details of [The Grammar of Graphics](http://amzn.to/2ef1eWp).
 This is version 0.1.0 and includes two plot types.
 Future versions will incorporate other plot types like line, box, column e.t.c